Cauayan, Isabela: Establishment

 The original inhabitants (as recorded by the Dominican vicar of Ilagan, Father dela Torre, who explored the area in 1736) were Gaddang.
 Cauayan town was once a part of the province of Cagayan.

 Founded in 1740, Cauayan antedates the establishment of Isabela by 116 years.
 The town site was first located in a place called Calanusian along the Cagayan River.
 After a series of disastrous floods, the town site was moved to its present location.

 When Nueva Vizcaya was created as a province in 1839, Cauayan was transferred to it.

 On May 1, 1856, the province of Isabela was created by a Royal Decree, Cauayan was again administratively transferred, this time to Isabela.

 Cauayan used to be a big municipality in terms of land area.
 With the creation of the neighboring municipalities of Luna (Antatet) Cabatuan, Reina Mercedes (Callering), Aurora and San Mateo, however, the land area was reduced to about 336.40 square kilometers.

 Cityhood

 On February 28, 2001, Republic Act 9017 was signed by then President Gloria Macapagal Arroyo, converting Cauayan into a component city.
 It was ratified on March 30 of that year, after the voters voted in favor of cityhood.

 Redistricting

-As of 2019, Cauayan is the only settlement in Isabela (and the second in the country after San Isidro, Bohol) to be covered by one district surrounded by another.
-In this case, Cauayan is part of the 6th district while being surrounded by towns in the 2nd (Reina Mercedes, Naguilian, Benito Soliven and San Mariano), 3rd (Angadanan, Alicia, San Mateo and Cabatuan) and 5th (Luna) districts.
+Cauayan is part of the 6th district while being surrounded by towns in the 2nd (Reina Mercedes, Naguilian, Benito Soliven and San Mariano), 3rd (Angadanan, Alicia, San Mateo and Cabatuan), 5th (Luna) districts, and 6th (San Guillermo) districts.